The golf swing basics every golfer needs

 Watch me demonstrate the correct golf posture in the video below.

-Ball position is one of the most overlooked golf swing basics that I see golfers continually messing up.
+Ball position is one of the most overlooked golf swing basics for beginners that I see golfers continually messing up.

 I set it every weekend on the golf course and I bet if you watch other golfers closely enough you’d probably see the same.

 Maybe you’re are even doing it yourself?

 It differs slightly depending on what club you are using but here are some good guidelines.